dafny-lang/xdsmith/xdsmith-doc/xdsmith.md

 ### Docker

 We recommend that you use Docker to run XDsmith.
-If you choose to do this, you will need to install Docker, either via the installer from the website or from your OS’s software manager.
+If you choose to do this, you will need to install Docker, either via the installer from the website or from a software manager.
 After that, run `docker build -t test .` from the the project directory.
 Then, you should be able to run `docker run --entrypoint bash -it test` to start the XDsmith environment.

 ### Manual Installtion